API SSAW LSAW CARBON STEEL PIPE LINE OIL GAS PIPE 16''

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-- Q: How are steel pipes used in mining?
+- Q: How are steel pipes used in building foundations?

-- Q: Can steel pipes be used for solar energy systems?
+- Q: What are steel pipes used for?

-- Q: What is the cost of steel pipes compared to other piping materials?
+- Q: What is the purpose of steel pipes?

 Send your message to us